Skip to main content

 Prerequisites

-2. Install Chorus standalone binary chorus: installation instructions.
+2. Install the Chorus standalone binary chorus: installation instructions.

-3. Install Chorus management CLI chorctl: installation instructions.
+3. Install the Chorus management CLI chorctl: installation instructions.

-Standalone binary is a playground version of Chorus.
-It hosts all required components on a different ports and stores all data in memory.
+The standalone binary is a playground version of Chorus.
+It hosts all required components on different ports and stores all data in memory.

-Start chorus binary to start Chorus standalone version and inspect the output.
+Start the chorus binary to start the standalone version of Chorus.
+Inspect the output.

 $ chorus